johnalastair/DBQITE/README.md

 - Complex conjugate: All imaginary components are replaced by their conjugates
 - Dagger/Conjugate transpose: Transpose + replace with conjugates
 - Hermitian Matrices: Matrices that are equal to their conjugate transposes
+  - Hamiltonians are always Hermitian
+- Determinants are denoted by det() and given by the equation.
+Matrices with no inverses have a det of 0.

 Bases:
-The 'coordinate system' or realm in which the matrix exists.
+The 'coordinate system' in which the matrix exists.
 It determines the physical manifestation of the matrix.
 In 2D space, the base is x and y axis, or i and j directions For qubits, the computational basis is used, connoting that (1,0) represents 'spin up' while (0,1) represents 'spin down'